Back-rush/console/CONTRIBUTING.md

 ### Helping Someone

-You can also help by teaching others how to contribute to Appwrite's repo!
-Please consider searching for Appwrite on Discord, GitHub, or StackOverflow and helping someone else who needs help.
+You can also help by teaching others how to contribute to Backrush's repo!
+Please consider searching for Backrush on Discord, GitHub, or StackOverflow and helping someone else who needs help.

-## Code of Conduct

-Help us keep Appwrite open and inclusive.
-Please read and follow our [Code of Conduct](https://github.com/appwrite/.github/blob/main/CODE_OF_CONDUCT.md).